itsDigvijaysing/What-I-Learned/Salesforce/Admin/Notes.md

 Standard App are inbuilt app of salesforce & Custom app which we create.

-* We store data on Objects (like table).
+> We store data on Objects (like table).
-* Fields are like columns with different datatype.
+> Fields are like columns with different datatype.
-* Records are like all info & Values of User (like Row).
+> Records are like all info & Values of User (like Row).

-* Validation Rule: if Validation rule contain error detection formula so if validation rule detect something than generate error.
+* **Validation Rule**: if Validation rule contain error detection formula so if validation rule detect something than generate error.
 * We can use 1 Profile to assign it to multiple Users.
 * Roles we can use for hierarchy for profiles.
-* Profiles : User can access only the things which there profile allows.
-* Permission Set: We can assign access to things.
-* Workflow Rule : Automation Purpose & it get triggered if rule criteria met.
 * Trigger.new : for New Data & Trigger.old : for Old Data.

+> Profiles : User can access only the things which there profile allows.
+> Permission Set: We can assign access to things.
+> Workflow Rule : Automation Purpose & it get triggered if rule criteria met.

 **To create Apex class, Triggers, Visualforce Page, components we can use :**

 1. Developer Console
 2. Notepad Editor
 3. Inline Editor (Can see the edited output result)